WSRB Blog

 Once you’ve validated your address data, you can submit it, either on the Subscriber portion of our website or in a batch, and be confident in the accuracy of your results.

-If you have questions about how to use PropertyEDGE or how to get accurate results from any of our products, contact our Customer Service team at 206-217-0101.
+If you have questions about how to get accurate results from any of our products, contact our Customer Service team at 206-217-0101.
 We are here to help you make the most of our products and work more efficiently.
 We also have self-serve how-to articles in our Help Center

 Check out our next post on ZIP codes, where we talk about when — and when not — to use ZIP codes for risk assessment and other business analysis.